VIRTUAL MUSEUM VISIT

 “Watching actresses and actors from Argentina play the characters of Raúl Quirós Molina’s magnificent play, Bread and Salt gave the piece a different meaning.
 The casting demonstrated once again the shared struggle of these two nations”, observed Lola Berthet, Director of the Cultural Centre Haroldo Conti.
 Reflecting on Moguillansky’s film, the Argentine lawyer Ana Messutti who works on the Argentine trial against the crimes of the Franco’s regime, the only judicial proceedings against the Spanish dictator, which have, since 2020, been running for a decade, said: “I was able to see images of the victims of the two tragedies superimposed, those of Argentina and those of Spain.
 I could also listen to the chorus of their voices united as a single choir, in a single tragedy, universalizing the pain, but also the justice.
 [The event] allowed me to stop experiencing the two tragedies as distinct; I could unite them and feel that what we do for some victims we are also doing for the others.
 For everyone”.

 Indeed, this was the first time the Museum’s 5 o’clock’s virtual visit had followed the voices of the victims of both Spain’s (1939-75) and Argentina’s (1976-83) military dictatorships.
 Reflecting on this encounter, which exhibited testimony from both Baltasar Garzón’s 2012 trial and the 2013 ESMA trials, Alejandra Naftal, Director of the Museum, argued that the transnational meeting “allowed for the exploration of new channels of interpellation and transmission for new audiences.
 From different perspectives, the place of the victims' testimony was approached as judicial evidence, symbolic reparation and material of artistic inspiration”.
-For the anthropologist Mariana Tello, current director of the National Memory Archive, the event was also “very transformative; it brought together worlds that appear to be separated by spatial and temporal distances”.
+For the anthropologist Mariana Tello, current director of the National Memory Archive, the event "transformed the testimonies, from so many documents into performances embodied by actors different to the witnesses, unleashing a new potentiality."
+It was also “very transformative; it brought together worlds that appear to be separated by spatial and temporal distances”.

 Argentine Judge Daniel Rafecas, who specializes in crimes against humanity, and who Emilio Silva acknowledged as a key figure in the discourse on transnational justice, argued that the film is also vital from the point of view of Justice since it highlights the difference between both countries.
 “It allows one to notice the importance of the judicial processes surrounding these events and their production of a “truth” (…).
 In the Spanish case, the ‘truth’ continues to be imposed by the victors, the tyrants, the perpetrators”, he said.
 “It becomes difficult to establish a dialogue, draw up comparisons, share proposals… in the face of a supposedly democratic State which, in over forty years since the end of the dictatorship, has not provided Justice, Truth, Reparations, nor Memory”, he added, deploying a precise use of capitals in emphasizing his argument.
 While exposing the case of stolen babies in Spain, the film also reveals connections that have rarely been drawn out between the work of the Argentinean Mothers and Grandmothers of Plaza de Mayo and the Spanish Association for Historical Memory.
 Both Spain and Argentina have ‘stolen babies’ illegitimately taken from their mothers – while there are 500 babies estimated to be stolen in Argentina, the numbers in Spain are thought to exceed 30,000 and spilled over into the democratic era.